In this weight training for women guide, we will look at everything you may want to know if you are new to this type of exercise.

 When you are stronger, alternate the intensity of your workouts to speed up your results.
 Try doing 8 to 10 reps with a light weight.
 Follow this with 12 to 15 reps using a medium weight, then 3 to 5 reps with a heavy weight.

 If your primary aim is weight loss, work all of your muscle groups, in turn.
 Focus on moves that target more than one muscle group at a time.
-A good example of this is squats or lunges, both of which will work the muscles of the back, front and inner thigh in the one move.
-Doing squats or lunges while holding weights will burn additional calories and increase muscle definition.
+Squats and Lunges are good examples.
+Both work the muscles of the back, front and inner thigh in one move.
+Doing Squats and Lunges while holding weights will burn additional calories and increase muscle definition.

-For more exercise ideas check out Google or YouTube, or get this handy laminated exercise wall poster which is available on Amazon.
+For more exercise ideas, check out Google or YouTube, or get this handy laminated exercise wall poster from Amazon.

 Next, we will look at a weight training diet for women that will enable you to get the most from your workouts.